 Student's Name:

-Email Address: Home/Cell Ni umber: () Local
+Email Address: Home/Cell N umber: () Local

 Address Street: City:

 State: Zip:

-I, , (Parent/Guardian Name) agree to pay any costs for repair of damages incurred or replacement due to negligence with respect to the listed piece(s) of equipment while it is in my possession.
-I agree to return this equipment on request of the school by June 15th 2017.
-I understand that I am responsible for returning laptop undamaged, including battery packs, cables, documentation, carrying cases, etc. and for ensuring that all instructions included with the computer for safe use and care, such as when and how to charge the batteries are followed.
-I understand that the replacement cost for this laptop will be no less than the replacement value of the machine and its peripheral components.
+I,, (Pare , 9

+replacement due to negligence w agree to return this equipment or 5 1

+responsible for returning laptop

+etc. and for ensuring that all instr •

+how to charge the batteries are fo - nis laptop will be no less

+than the replacement value of the • • -

-Software: I agree not to add, alter, delete or copy any software loaded on these computers.
-The software shall not be used for illegal use.
-No additional software is to be loaded without permission of the supervisor.
-The employee agrees to abide by all rules and regulations set forth by Silver Oak High School.
+Software: I agree not to add, alte -

+not be used for illegal use.
+No add • •

+employee agrees to abide by all r ules and regulations set forth l ov Silver Oak High Scho ool.